CSRG-Group/dcs-notes.github.io/cs130/index.md

 9. [x] [Trees](./handwritten/trees.pdf)
 10. [x] [Probability](./handwritten/probability.pdf)

-## Additional notes

 In addition to full notes, there is a condensed "crib sheet", which includes mostly includes definitions, so they don't need to just be rote learnt:

 - [General crib sheet](./cribSheet)

-Since the exam is held online this year, questions are likely to be more proof than solution based, so a document on standard proof techniques is also likely to prove useful:
+Since the exam is held online this year (2021), questions are likely to be more proof than solution based, so a document on standard proof techniques is also likely to prove useful:
 - [Proof approaches](./proofApproaches)